Masterzach32/SideScrollerProject/README.md

 --

 All changes that will be in v0.1.5 Alpha:
-- Text is properly centered
+- Text can properly centered
 - Progress bar in loading screen
 - Player can now rewind
 - New debug mode (for testing only, may be removed)